Thomas Hochstettler

-Thomas John Glas Hochstettler served as the twenty-third president of Lewis & Clark College in Portland, Oregon.
+Thomas John Glas Hochstettler is the current president of Acacia University and a higher education consultant.
+He previously served as the twenty-third president of Lewis & Clark College in Portland, Oregon.
 He took office in August 2004 as the successor to Michael Mooney.
 He served in that capacity until 2009 when he became Provost at the American University of Sharjah in the United Arab Emirates.
 He subsequently held leadership positions at the Petroleum Institute in Abu Dhabi and as a Commissioner in the UAE Ministry of Education.
 He was subsequently appointed Provost at Abu Dhabi University.
 Before joining Lewis & Clark, Hochstettler served as Founding Vice President for Academic Affairs at International University Bremen, now Constructor University in Bremen, Germany.
 He has held academic appointments and administrative positions at Stanford University, Bowdoin College, and Rice University.

 Education

 Hochstettler attended Earlham College, where he received his Bachelor of Arts in history in 1969.
 In 1970, he received his M.A. in History from the University of Michigan and completed his Ph.D. in Early Modern German History there in 1980.
 At Michigan, he was a Woodrow Wilson National Fellow, a Ford Foundation grant recipient, and a Stipendiat of the Deutscher Akademischer Austauschdienst.
 He studied under James Allen Vann, III, Gerhard Weinberg, John Shy, and David Bien at Michigan, and subsequently he pursued studies in finance at the Haas School of Business at the University of California, Berkeley.